Alia-morsi/asa_benchmarks/README.md

 column indicates time in the performance.

 To evaluate the results of a particular alignment algorithm:

+(The evaluate and the generation of result files should be one step..)

 ```
 python3 eval.py {spectra,chroma,cqt,ctc-chroma} data/score data/perf